Deploy COS for robotics server in the cloud¶

 Now bootstrap a Juju controller into your MicroK8s

-juju bootstrap microk8s rob-cos-controller.
+juju bootstrap microk8s cos-robotics-controller

 If successful the terminal will show the following message:

-3. Configure and enable Metallb
+3. Configure and enable Metallb¶

-The bundle comes with Traefik
+The bundle comes with Traefik to provide ingress,

-add-on must be enabled.
-Metallb
+for which the metallb add-on must be enabled.

-provides load balancer functionality and requires the source IP address of the host system for outbound connections.
-Run the following command to retrieve the IP address:
+requires the source IP address of the host system for outbound connections.

 sudo apt update && sudo apt install -y jq